nywinewench/nywinewench.github.io/about.md

 title: About Julia Burke
 ---

-I am a writer with a special interest in social justice.
+I am a writer with a special interest in labor issues, culture, and left-leaning politics.
 I also happen to love wine.

 In 2008 I wandered into a [Western New York winery](http://www.freedomrunwinery.com/)